 Earth Day's Evolution: From Historic Roots to 2021

 April 22nd is Earth Day!
 There’s no better time to honor our planet and reflect on ways we can invest in our ecosystem, for the wellness of everyone alive today and for countless generations to come.
-In honor of the 51st annual occasion, the Colorado’s Best Drinks team explores the holiday’s roots and evolution through the past several decades in our Beverage Blog guide to Earth Day.
-Sit back with a can of your favorite Sparkling CBD Water or Sparkling CBD Soda flavor, and read on to learn how a grassroots environmental movement radically improved our planet's fate.
+In honor of the annual occasion, the Colorado’s Best Drinks team explores the holiday’s roots and evolution through the past several decades in our Beverage Blog guide to Earth Day.
+Sit back with a can of your favorite Sparkling CBD beverage, and read on to learn how a grassroots environmental movement radically improved our planet's fate.

 What Inspired Earth Day?